 Gaza patients in limbo amid Israel’s ‘pilot reopening’ of Rafah crossing

-The Rafah crossing’s pilot opening begins amid confusion, as Gaza’s patients face unclear criteria, limited travel slots, and ongoing medical neglect.
+The pilot opening of the Rafa crossing into Egypt begins amid confusion, as Gaza’s patients face unclear criteria, limited travel slots, and ongoing medical neglect.

 Gaza City – With what remains of her wounded forearms, Nebal al-Hessi scrolls on her phone to follow news updates on the reopening of the Rafah land crossing from her family’s tent in an-Nazla, Jabalia in the northern Gaza Strip.